nhsengland/virtual-wards-draft-standards/1_Background.md

 The variety of integration options for virtual wards is creating a demand for a standardised approach to data transfer, which we are now looking to develop in this next phase of work.

-We have engaged with a select number of sites to develop a draft set of standards for sending a data package from the RM platform to a chosen clinical IT system destination.
+We have engaged with a select number of sites to develop a draft set of standards for sending a data package from the remote monitoring platform used in the virtual ward, to a chosen clinical IT system destination in another organisation.

 We are looking to support the development of a 'first of type' which demonstrates the technical feasibility of a standards based approach, and builds momentum for future phases.